 BLOG: http://profshafer.blogspot.com/ (or just google: Prof Shafer English)

 I was born and raised in Williamson County, an area 20 minutes southwest of Nashville.
 My five siblings and I were always involved in the imaginative reenactment of some critical scene from George Lucas' Star Wars films (the original trilogy, not the atrocious prequels), the latest episodes of Transformers (the original cartoons, not the atrocious Michael Bay films), or whatever other children's text happened to be holding our interest at the time.
 So, I grew up into an adult who studies and writes about children's texts (like the Harry Potter novels, Pixar films, Disney films, anime).

 My research interests are quite varied: I have studied the Harry Potter novels and films a great deal (my dissertation continues this interest).
-I am fascinated by the linguistic and ideological constructions of childhood and adulthood in films from Disney (The Little Mermaid, Beauty and the Beast, Mulan) and Hayao Miyazaki (Spirited Away, My Neighbor Totoro, Ponyo.
-I am captivated by the myriad of ways that picture books engender meaning through various levels of interplay between imagistic and textual communication systems.
+I am fascinated by the linguistic and ideological constructions of childhood and adulthood in films from Disney (The Little Mermaid, Beauty and the Beast, Mulan) and Hayao Miyazaki (Spirited Away, My Neighbor Totoro, Ponyo).
+I am captivated by the many different ways that picture books engender meaning through various levels of interplay between imagistic and textual communication systems.
 I am also interested in critical theory in general, and structuralism, formalism, film theory, and narrative theory specifically.
-Once I am done with my dissertation, I am working on reshaping it into a book.
+Now that I have completed my dissertation, I am working on reshaping it into a book.
 I am also writing a book that offers a close reading of the constructions of dominant cultural ideology in the Pixar films (Finding Nemo, Wall–E, The Incredibles, etc.).
 Academic publisher McFarland has shown interest in both books.

 Selected Academic and/or Popular Press Publications